 Policy HOU 8 of the Bolsover District Local Plan states that planning permission will be granted for replacement dwellings in the countryside provided the replacement dwelling is in keeping with the character of its surroundings and does not exceed the scale of the original and in all other cases a replacement dwelling will be treated as new residential development.
 The policy goes on to state that extensions to existing dwellings will also be acceptable provided they are of a scale and design which is in keeping with the current scale and character of the dwelling and its surroundings.

 The proposed new dwelling is larger than the existing dwelling.
-However, the existing dwelling could be significantly increased in size/scale by some extensions which would be permitted development as well as having the ability to apply for planning permission for extensions in accordance with Policy HOU 8.
+However, the existing dwelling could be increased in size/scale to some extent by a rear extension which would be permitted development, as well as having the ability to apply for planning permission for extensions in keeping with the scale and design of the original dwelling in accordance with Policy HOU 8.
 Therefore, the existing building could be increased in scale without permission or in accordance with HOU8.
-So, it is reasonable to consider that a replacement dwelling for an ordinary residential use might be acceptable in planning terms even though it would be bigger than the dwelling it replaced when the fall back positions available to the applicant might well result in a worse outcome than granting permission for a larger dwelling.
+So, it is reasonable to consider that a replacement dwelling for an ordinary residential use might be acceptable in planning terms even though it would be bigger than the dwelling it replaced.